DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 The complete list of all 9,913 characters contained in our corpus can be found [here](https://github.com/dlina/project/blob/master/data/zwischenformat/output/amount-list.csv) (i.e., the average cast list of a play has 21 characters).

 But today we're not interested in the list as a whole (we'll get back to that later), but the top 20.
-Meet the 20 biggester chatterboxes of German literature (omitting the ones who are not in our corpus, of course):
+So may we acquaint you with the biggest chatterboxes of German literature (omitting the ones who are not in our corpus, of course):

 |     | Character      | Title                                | Author                      | Chars  | Words | Speech acts | Additional data             |
 |-----|----------------|--------------------------------------|-----------------------------|--------|-------|-------------|-----------------------------|